 We value convertible debt, equity, success or exit fees or other equity-like securities for which there is a market based on the market prices for such securities, even if that market is not robust.
-At June 30, 2007, March 31, 2007 and March 31, 2006, there was no market for any of the equity securities we owned.
+At September 30, 2007, March 31, 2007 and March 31, 2006, there was no market for any of the equity securities we owned.
 To value convertible debt, equity, success or exit fees or other equity-like securities for which no market exists, we use the same information we would use for a debt security valuation described above, except risk-rating, as well as standard valuation techniques used by major valuation firms to value the equity securities of private companies.
 These valuation techniques also include discounted cash flow of the expected sale price in the future, valuation of the securities based on recent sales to third parties in comparable transactions, or a review of similar companies that are publicly traded and the market multiple of their equity securities.
 In gathering the sales to third parties of similar securities, we may reference industry statistics and use outside experts.
-At June 30, 2007 we had \$28.9 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$291.0 million.
+At September 30, 2007 we had \$28.9 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$315.1 million.
 At March 31, 2007, we had \$28.6 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$246.0 million.
-At March 31, 2006 we had \$12.8 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$140.5 million.
+At March 31, 2006 we had \$12.8 million invested, at cost, in equity securities compared to our debt portfolio with a cost basis of \$246.0 million.

-At June 30, 2007, we had total unrealized appreciation of approximately \$1.8 million, which was primarily comprised of net unrealized appreciation of our equity investments in our Control and Affiliate investments.
+At September 30, 2007, we had total unrealized depreciation of approximately \$5.6 million, which was primarily comprised of 8.3 million net unrealized depreciation of our syndicated loan investments, offset by approximately \$2.7 million of net appreciation in our Control and Affiliate investments.
+The syndicated loan market was extremely volatile during the quarter ended September 30, 2007 and as a result, certain of our syndicated loan investments experienced significant declines in fair market value.
 At March 31, 2007, we had total unrealized depreciation of approximately \$3.7 million, which was primarily comprised of net unrealized depreciation of our preferred and common stock in Chase II Holdings Corp.
 At March 31, 2006 we had total unrealized appreciation of approximately \$113,000, which was mainly composed of net unrealized appreciation of our syndicated loan investments.